MicrosoftDocs/semantic-kernel-docs/semantic-kernel/howto/coreskills.md

 The core skills currently supported include:

-* TimeSkill: To acquire the time of day and any other temporal information
+* `TimeSkill`: To acquire the time of day and any other temporal information
-* TextSkill: To deterministically manipulating text strings
+* `TextSkill`: To deterministically manipulating text strings
-* FileIOSkill: To read and write to the filesystem
+* `FileIOSkill`: To read and write to the filesystem
-* HttpSkill: To call APIs
+* `HttpSkill`: To call APIs
-* PlannerSkill: To create and execute plans
+* `PlannerSkill`: To create and execute plans

 # Example of how a core skill is used in SK